 Recent studies have found that cancers starting in each organ are not all the same.
 They can have different changes in their most important molecules and respond differently to treatments.

 As targeted treatments are found for more of the specific molecular changes in cancer cells, knowing the origin of a cancer may become less important.
 Instead, detailed information about changes in the cancer cells’ DNA and RNA may become more important in choosing the treatments most likely to help individual patients.

 Many patients with cancer of unknown primary face a serious prognosis, so the need for advances in treatment is obvious.
 Clinical trials of new treatments are essential if progress is to occur.
 Some of these trials are testing new chemo drugs, new drug combinations, and new ways to give these drugs.
 Other clinical trials are studying new approaches to treatment, such as biological therapy, immunotherapy, and gene therapy.
-Because CUP is a very diverse category of many types of cancers, progress against CUP is likely to depend on continued progress toward understanding the molecular basis of all cancers.
+Because CUP is many types of cancers, progress against CUP is likely to depend on continued progress toward understanding the molecular basis of all cancers.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.